johnwargo/johnwargo-static-11ty/src/posts/2025/javascript-write-backslash-file.md

 ## The Solution

-So, instead of:

-1. Filling an array of my file content
-2. Appending a space and a backslash to the end of each line as shown in the example above (this is the part that doesn't work)
-3. Writing each line to a file

 I had to get creative.
 To get the backslash I needed, I created a variable called `slash`:

 ```js
 const slash = String.fromCharCode(92);
 ```

 `slash` is the representation of the backslash without actually being a string with a backslash in it.
 I don't know, all I know is it works.
+92 is the ANSI character code for the backslash character.

 ```js
 import fs from 'fs';